After Wisdom Tooth Removal

 The pain and swelling should subside more and more each day following surgery.
 If your post-operative pain or swelling worsens or unusual symptoms occur call our office for instructions.

 There will be a cavity where the tooth was removed.
-The cavity will gradually, over the next month, fill in with the new tissue.
-In the mean time, the area should be kept clean especially after meals with salt water rinses or a toothbrush.
+The cavity will gradually, over the next 6-8 weeks fill in with the new tissue.
+In the meantime, the area should be kept clean especially after meals with salt water rinses or a toothbrush.

-Your case is individual, no two mouths are alike.
-Do not accept well intended advice from friends.
+Every surgical case is unique, co not accept well-intended advice from friends.
 Discuss your problem with the persons best able to effectively help you: Drs.
 Foley and Foley or your family dentist.

 Keeping your mouth clean while you heal from surgery is important to help prevent infections and dry sockets.
 Begin brushing your teeth the day of surgery- just be gentle when brushing around the surgical sites.